petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/creating-and-managing-objects/actions/understanding-action-types.md

 {bdg-secondary}`Available Liferay 7.4+`

 *Webhook* actions deliver a data payload to a set URL.
-When you select this action type, you must enter the target URL.
-If applicable, you can also enter a secret.
+You must enter the target URL.
+If applicable, enter a secret.

 ![Enter a webhook URL and secret.](./understanding-action-types/images/01.png)